Not so long ago the Great Northern Highway was paved with dried fruit drying racks.

 the racks.
 The fruit on the cut canes will then dry on the trellis; the drying completed in about 3 weeks on the trellis and 4 -5 weeks on the racks.

 The over the row machine harvest is completed in a day and then 4 days work to pick all the uncut bunches and 4 days work to cut off dead foliage.
 The currants are sifted on

 site, and then sent to the Sunbeam, Mildura factory, before being sent on their way to a supermarket near you.

-A quick google of Currants confirms what I suspected; currants supply a healthy amount of dietary fiber (both soluble and insoluble), iron, potassium, and B vitamins.
+A quick google of currants confirms what I suspected; currants supply a healthy amount of dietary fibre (both soluble and insoluble), iron, potassium, and B vitamins.
 It seems these dried grapes are one of the top sources of the trace mineral boron.
 Studies have shown that boron provides protection against osteoporosis and reproduces many of the positive effects of estrogen therapy in postmenopausal women.

 at Apricot Acres Toy Rd, Bindoon.